 - Founding member of the Expand Social Security Caucus.

 - Other co-sponsored legislation includes: H.R. – the Paycheck Fairness Act, H.R.
-821 – the Child Tax Credit Improvement Act, and H.R.
-1880 – the College for All Act.
+821 – the Child Tax Credit Improvement Act.

 Prior to being elected to Congress, Jimmy Gomez was one of the most effective members of the California State Legislature.
 He passed laws and carried bills to expand paid family leave, promote environmental justice, prevent domestic violence, protect Planned Parenthood, disclose money in political ads and stop President Trump’s anti-immigrant orders.

-- The Sierra Club Political Leadership Award – 2018
+- The Sierra Club, Angeles Chapter Political Leadership Award – 2018

 - Green Leadership Award for “bold environmental leadership” from Green California, a coalition of over 100 environmental organizations.